Challenges in Deploying Machine Learning: a Survey of Case Studies: Model Verification

 \subsection{Requirement encoding}

 Defining requirements for a machine learning model is a crucial prerequisite of testing activities.
 It often turns out that an increase in model performance does not translate into a gain in business value, as Booking.com discovered after deploying 150 models into production \cite{bernardi2019150}.
-Therefore more specific metrics need to be defined and measured, such as KPIs and other business driven measures.
+One particular reason they highlight is a failure of proxy metrics (e.g. clicks) to convert to the desired business metric (e.g. conversion).
+Therefore, alongside accuracy measures, additional domain specific metrics need to be defined and measured.
+Depending on the application these may be inspired by KPIs and other business driven measures.
 In the case of Booking.com such metrics included conversion, customer service tickets or cancellations.
-Cross-disciplinary effort is needed to even define such metrics, as understanding from modeling, engineering and business angles is required.
-Once defined, these metrics are used for monitoring of the production environment and for quality control of model updates.
+A cross-disciplinary effort is needed to even define such metrics, as understanding from modeling, engineering and business angles is required.
+Once defined, these metrics should also be used for monitoring the production environment and for quality control of model updates.

 Besides, simply measuring the accuracy of the ML model is not enough to understand its performance.
-Essentially, performance metrics should reflect audience priorities.
+Performance metrics should also reflect audience priorities.
 For instance Sato et al. \cite{sato2019cd} recommend validating models for bias and fairness, while in the case described by Wagstaff et al. \cite{10.1145/3292500.3330656} controlling for consumption of spacecraft resources is crucial.